SagarRaghuvanshi31/Linux/README.md

 ```
 - **See the hidden data** <br>

-this command is use to see the hidden data
+Run this command to see the hidden data

 ls = listing
 -a = archieve